Vented5/PawSeekers-UX-UI-Design/High Fidelity Mock-up.md

 ![image](https://github.com/Vented5/PawSeekers-UX-UI-Design/assets/52476295/b771edb8-d0d4-4c26-a4d8-e6804a71c9ed)

 ### User authentication
 This module covers two pages of the design.. initializing session or creating an account.
 Its pretty much a ussual login.
-The interactions are restricted so you can only continue to the main page by filling the forrns.
+The interactions are restricted so you can only continue to the main page by filling the forrns.<br>
 ![image](https://github.com/Vented5/PawSeekers-UX-UI-Design/assets/52476295/7b5d8484-c27f-45a6-8ea7-1d44095094ca)

 ### Main page
 The main page of the application consist on the map.
 Where the user is appearing on the center and it shows the near missing pets reports.
-(This page can be improved... im still testing the interactions).
+(This page can be improved... im still testing the interactions).<br>
 ![image](https://github.com/Vented5/PawSeekers-UX-UI-Design/assets/52476295/ca9b2780-1234-4825-9fb2-5643ad994e39)

 ### Detailed report page
 Here is all the information of the missing pet.
-All its features and information of its sightings sorted in a single page, also some information of the user it belongs.(I want to include a map with a tracking of the sightings).
+All its features and information of its sightings sorted in a single page, also some information of the user it belongs.(I want to include a map with a tracking of the sightings).<br>
 ![image](https://github.com/Vented5/PawSeekers-UX-UI-Design/assets/52476295/ce525687-bced-45ff-a4d0-e8f080049ede)

 ### Store